By Andrew Westcott

 This additional capacitor must be removed before connecting the telephone to a public network.

 The ringing works as follows, and makes use of a normally undesirable effect experienced when two phones are wired in parallel as in an extension: bell tinkle.
-The first thing to understand is that the bell is wired across the supply, but has a capacitor in series which blocks the DC current and so appears as an open circuit, drawing no current.
+The first thing to understand is that the bell coils are wired across the supply, but there is a capacitor in series which blocks the DC current and so appears as an open circuit, drawing no current.
 The inductance of the bell coils ensures that none of the speech signals can pass either, so under normal conditions the bell assembly just sits there doing absolutely nothing.

 When the dial is operated on a phone with the handset lifted, two sets of contacts within the dial mechanism first short out the earpiece and microphone, and then as the dial is allowed to return, a third set of contacts rapidly disconnect and reconnect the line repeatedly, the number of disconnects being directly related to how far the dial was originally turned.